Search-optimized content preview

 Can I use regular floor cleaner on hardwood?

 Use only hardwood-specific, pH-neutral cleaners approved for your finish system.
+Many general cleaners leave residue or soften the finish over time.

 How often should hardwood floors be recoated?

 It depends on traffic, pets, and maintenance, but a periodic screen-and-recoat can significantly extend floor life.
+The best time is before bare wood is exposed.